GennadyGS/CubeSharp/CubeSharp.md

     Array.Empty<int>());
 ```

-In case you need co calculate multiple values for each cell you can create composite type and use it as type of aggregation result `T`, for instance:
+If you need to calculate multiple values for each cell, create a composite type and use it as the aggregation result type `T`:

 ```csharp
 // Create structure for storing two aggregation values: count and sum